tinyvision-ai-inc/tinyclunx33_public/Docs/som_usb.md

 A
 [Zephyr driver](https://github.com/tinyvision-ai-inc/zephyr/blob/tinyclunx33/drivers/usb/udc/udc_usb23.c)
-for the Lattice USB23 core was written.
+(private repository for now) for the Lattice USB23 core was written.

 It can be selected at build-time like any other USB driver in Zephyr.